SignalBiometrics/ox-docs/source/index.html.md

 Beacons collect the readings of sensors, called events.
 Beacons are typically bluetooth-enabled devices that are connected to the internet and relay back events to our realtime database

+When a beacon is added, it is also added to our realtime database and watch both by a server service and our app instances.
+When the `beacon_last_event` field is updated, this change is broadcasted to all connected & authenticated devices

 <h2 id="beacon_create-one">Create One</h2>

 > Code samples